TH3Eimis/TH3Eimis.github.io/projects/Trackmania_AI.md

 - Conducted extensive testing and optimization.

 **Challenges Faced:**
-Integrating real-time communication and developing an effective reward system were challenging.
-Resolved these by optimizing the socket connection and fine-tuning the reward metrics.
+Integrating real-time communication and developing an effective reward system was challenging.
+Resolved these by ensuring an optimized socket connection as well as fine-tuning the reward metrics.

 **Achievements and Outcomes:**
 - Improved agent performance significantly with faster track completion times and fewer crashes.